QLife-Inc/sorry/README.md

 ### Start server

-Listen port can be specified by the environment variable `PORT`.
+The listen port can be specified by the environment variable `PORT`.
-If not specified, it will listen on `80` port.
+If not specified, it will listen on port `80`.

-> Notice, on Linux etc, only root user can use 80 port.
+> Note that on Linux, only the root user can use port 80.

 ```sh
 PORT=8080 ./maint-server